GuessWhoSamFoo/cookies/content/tools-reference/custom-kernels-distros/run-a-distributionsupplied-kernel-with-pvgrub.md

 ---

 {{< caution >}}
 This guide is for legacy Xen Linodes.
-For newer Linodes, consult our guide on how to [Run a Distribution-Supplied Kernel on a KVM Linode](/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel-with-kvm).
+For newer Linodes, consult our guide on how to [Run a Distribution-Supplied Kernel](/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel).
 {{< /caution >}}

 PV-GRUB makes it possible to run your own kernel on your Linode, instead of using a host-supplied kernel.
 This is useful in cases where you'd like to enable specific kernel features, or you'd prefer to handle kernel upgrades directly.